bhouston/fastify-file-router/README.md

 ## Example

-You register the plugin like this:
+You register the plugin using its defaults or by specifying [additional options](#plugin-options):

 ```ts
 const fastify = Fastify();